ixiao1005/V-CL/README.md

 ## Running the Complete Pipeline

-The complete pipeline requires authorized access to the raw videos and questionnaire data.
+The complete pipeline requires authorized access to the raw videos.

 ### Step 1: Extract frame-level features